LogtalkDotOrg/logtalk3/INSTALL.md

 --------------------------

-Manual installation of Logtalk can be accomplished by decompressing the sources archive (or by cloning the development git server), running an installation script, and defining a couple of environment variables.
+Manual installation of Logtalk can be accomplished by decompressing the sources archive (or by cloning the development git server), optionally running an installation script, and defining a couple of environment variables.
 You can install Logtalk in any user accessible location.
 Whenever possible, it is recommended that Logtalk be installed by a user with administrative rights, as described below.
 This leads to a setup where each Logtalk user may freely